-- Ensuring that systems and processes are performing according to expectations. - Benchmarking energy efficiency over time or comparing between similar processes or workshops. - Understanding which systems and processes consume the most energy (see E-EN-3 below). - Directing energy management efforts to prioritize the largest savings. - Measuring the savings achieved by a new energy efficiency program or installation of a new technology. - Assessing whether energy performance policies and targets are being achieved.
+- Understanding which systems and processes consume the most energy (see E-EN-3). - Directing energy management efforts to prioritize the largest savings. - Measuring the savings achieved by a new energy efficiency program or installation of a new technology. - Assessing whether energy performance policies and targets are being achieved.